- Version 15.x

 With Teleport we have built the foundation to meet FedRAMP requirements for the purposes of accessing infrastructure.
 This includes support for FIPS 140-2, also known as the Federal Information Processing Standard, which is the US government approved standard for cryptographic modules.

-Enterprise customers can download the custom FIPS package from the Gravitational Dashboard.
+Enterprise customers can download the custom FIPS package from their Teleport account.

 Linux 64-bit (FedRAMP/FIPS).